Quick Take

 Diet

 The quality of their diet plays a huge role in the overall vibrancy of their color.
-The better their diet, the more brilliant their coloring would be.
+The better their diet, the more brilliant their coloring will be.
 A sea bass with dull coloring might be indicative of a poor diet.

 Predators and Threats